NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/layeredArchitecture.rst

         }
     })

-These requests contain Loan Plan Id in the url and Loan Plan json object in the request body.
+This request has the Loan Plan Id as a parameter in the url and the Loan Plan json object in the request body.

 **Delete Loan Plan**